• Skip to primary navigation

 Variations

-• Vegetables.
-You can always add in more veggies or remove some from the sauce if desired.
+This Ragu marinara sauce is really versatile.
+Check out these suggestions to make it even more wonderful!- Vegetables.
+You can always add in more veggies or remove some from the sauce.
 I like to add in more when I can, like fresh spinach.

-• Meat.
+- Meat.
 If desired you can omit the meat entirely and make this sauce vegetarian or you can double up on it too.
-If desired you can also add in 1 pound of ground pork for a more flavorful sauce.
+You can also add in 1 pound of ground pork for a more flavorful sauce.
 This adds a nice depth of flavor and makes the sauce really meaty.

 Recipe Tips